tembo-io/website/landing/src/content/blog/2024-02-14-mongoalternative-stack/index.md

 Here at Tembo, we’re excited to launch Mongo compatibility on Postgres; a feature made possible by our new, FerretDB-powered [MongoAlternative Stack](https://tembo.io/docs/tembo-stacks/mongo-alternative)!
 This is an exciting first, as users now have access to FerretDB, hosted on Tembo Cloud next to your Postgres instance.
-With the power of a fully-integrated FerretDB, users not only have access to a Mongo-compatible Postgres database without needing to change their application, they can do it with very low latency and without the need to spin up a Docker container!
+With the power of a fully integrated FerretDB, users not only have access to a Mongo-compatible Postgres database without needing to change their application, but can also do it with very low latency and without the need to spin up a Docker container!

-To get started with a Mongo compatible instance on [Tembo Cloud](https://cloud.tembo.io/), just download the SSL certificate, move it to a target directory, and run the `mongosh` connection string in that directory!
+To get started with a Mongo-compatible instance on [Tembo Cloud](https://cloud.tembo.io/), just download the SSL certificate, move it to a target directory, and run the `mongosh` connection string in that directory!

 ![connection](./connection.png 'connection')
 Figure 1.
 Connection details for a sample MongoAlternative instance.

 ## Why migrate to Postgres?

-At first glance it’s easy to consider Mongo and Postgres as oil and water; why not, they’re document-oriented and relational databases?
+At first glance, it’s easy to consider Mongo and Postgres as oil and water; why not, they’re document-oriented and relational databases?
 While this might have stood up years ago, recent developments in Postgres greatly increase the reasons someone might want to leave Mongo for Postgres.
-In addition to Postgres being the most-loved, most-utilized database (according to [StackOverflow’s 2023 Survey](https://survey.stackoverflow.co/2023/#section-most-popular-technologies-databases)), some reasons why Postgres might be the right choice for your document-oriented workloads are:
+In addition to Postgres being the most-loved, most-utilized database (according to [Stack Overflow’s 2023 Survey](https://survey.stackoverflow.co/2023/#section-most-popular-technologies-databases)), some reasons why Postgres might be the right choice for your document-oriented workloads are:
-- [Native jsonb support](https://www.postgresql.org/docs/current/datatype-json.html) as well as various extensions that provide additional document database capabilities.
+- [Native jsonb support](https://www.postgresql.org/docs/current/datatype-json.html), as well as various extensions that provide additional document database capabilities.
 - Rich ecosystem of extensions that can introduce new functions and data types.
 - ACID compliance and large SQL language support.
 - Ability to join with all your other data including relational data.